johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ### Expansion ###

+John 3:8
+:	The wind blows (breathes) where it wills; and though you hear its sound, yet you neither know where it comes from, nor where it is going.
+So it is with everyone born of the Spirit.

+Ultimately, the Holy Spirit is responsible for governing the wild, haphazard growth of a missional, discipling movement capable of impacting and transforming whole communities, cities, regions and nations.

+-	It is the Holy Spirit who is able to direct how and where to establish our efforts and energies.[^cf43]

+-	It is the Holy Spirit who takes hold of a community, implanting a missional vision, larger than any individual or single organisation.

 Throughout the world, within every people group, wherever willing hearts and available hands are found, the Holy Spirit is working to establish a community that manifests God's heart.
 The dynamics and disciplines that we are studying in this syllabus illustrate and demonstrate how he works amongst us, moving us onwards, towards this goal.

 ### Summary ###

 Thus, we observe the following characteristics of *missional, discipling movements*:

--	*Increase and expansion* — produces disciples who produce disciples who produce disciples and so on; momentum increases sporadically as it ripples out from originating centres; property, budgets and payrolls, if not altogether redundant, are secondary.
+-	**Increase and expansion** — produces disciples who produce disciples who produce disciples and so on; momentum increases sporadically as it ripples out from originating centres; property, budgets and payrolls, if not altogether redundant, are secondary.

--	*Harvest* — transformation of individuals, households, communities, societies, cultures, nations; membership exhibits wide variety of charisma, talent and contextual influence.
+-	**Harvest** — transformation of individuals, households, communities, societies, cultures, nations; membership exhibits wide variety of charisma, talent and contextual influence.

--	*Risks* — unpredictable results; difficult to measure and assess accurately; groups that lose focus and faithfulness to foundational values, slow the pace of change and expansion—yet are difficult to identify and reform.
+-	**Risks** — unpredictable results; difficult to measure and assess accurately; groups that lose focus and faithfulness to foundational values, slow the pace of change and expansion—yet are difficult to identify and reform.

 ### — Option — ⌥ ###